ungermate/ungermate.github.io/adversarialImages.md

 1. **Select model to attack**

-     Find a model designed for a classification task.
+     Find model designed for a image classification task.

 3. **Set the model up, train it**